 Savannah’s interest in Chinese medicine began in 2009 when she took a Wilderness First Responder course where she met an acupuncturist who showed her a few acupressure techniques.
 She was really impressed by what he had done simply by pushing on certain areas of the body.

 A few months later she moved to San Diego, CA where she discovered Pacific College of Oriental Medicine.
 Throughout her schooling, she had the privilege of doing internships at Rady Children’s Hospital and the UC San Diego Owen’s Clinic, as well as several on campus internships with outstanding supervisors who specialize in women’s health, autoimmune disorders, gastroenterology, geriatrics, and sports medicine.
 Her love for Chinese medicine continues to grow with each day.

-Savannah has a special interest in treating women’s health, autoimmune disorders, and geriatrics.
+Savannah has a special interest in treating addiction and mental health, menstrual disorders, gastrointestinal disorders, and autoimmune disorders.